jplattel/jplattel.nl/content/client/wafl.md

 external_link = ""
 +++

-For Maurice van Dinther I developed several questionnaire tools, this allowed him to get more clients.
+For Maurice van Dinther I developed several questionnaire tools, this allowed him to get more clients or create something that his clients could use.
+All of those tools were build with _Svelte_ in javascript.